 Books in English unless they have decorative coloured graphics/pictures are not appropriate unless specifically requested.
 The leather industry in Brazil is well advanced, gifts of leatherware would not be highly regarded.

-Small gifts (kangaroo pins, koala bears for children) peculiar to Australia are very appropriate for officials/assistants down the line.
-The post should be contacted each time a Ministerial visit occurs, sometimes gift exchanges can be avoided by mutual agreement.
+Small gifts (kangaroo pins, koala bears for children) peculiar to Australia are appropriate for officials/assistants down the line.

 BRUNEI

 Malay, but no problem with books with English text.